 Why is my air conditioner blowing hot air?

-Another common call we get here at Sharp Air Conditioning & Heating is someone calling in to say their air conditioner is blowing hot air.
-This would seem to be even worse than if it was simply not blowing any air at all, especially when its hot enough outside without a heater blowing inside too!
+Then if it was not blowing any air at all, especially when it’s hot enough outside without a heater blowing inside too!
 Below are a few common reasons for this “hot problem” and what you might be able to do to fix it.

-- Check thermostat settings – Every now and then we get a call that we fix over the phone.
+Every now and then, we get a call that we fix over the phone.
 Usually, the root of the problem is someone has unknowingly changed the settings on their thermostat.
 It can be as simple as forgetting to change over to “cool” in the spring, or the system may just have the fan on.
 Checking your thermostat settings before calling in an AC issue can save you time and hassle.